wagerfield/onno/docs/api.md

 The `render` function can then be called with some `props` to produce an array of style objects.

-Render functions that produce style object arrays are supported by the majority of CSS in JS libraries including [styled-components][styled-components] and [emotion][emotion].
+Functions that take `props` and return an array of style objects are supported by the majority of CSS in JS libraries including [styled-components][styled-components] and [emotion][emotion].
 For example:

 ```js
 import styled from "styled-components"